 Children hair loss is not average, neither for them nor adults.
 But in the case of children, it is more difficult to assimilate.
 They should only worry about studying or playing, although not precisely in that order.

 So, you can imagine the anguish, frustration, and helplessness that this condition can cause, both in children and in their parents.
 After all, they wouldn't expect the joy of living to be taken away from them.

 The good news is children, unlike adults, usually recover quickly from hair loss.
 In other words, this loss can be considered temporary.

-Therefore, the first thing I will consider will be hair growth in children, then the causes of children hair loss.
-What are the four most common, plus one of the rare conditions that could affect any child.
+Therefore, the first thing I will consider is the growth and the four most common causes of children hair loss, plus one of the rare conditions that could affect any child.

 Hair growth in children varies from one to another, but it is normal for their hair to grow half an inch each month.
 That is about six inches in a year.

 Of course, if you don't see your child's hair growing at that rate, the hair looks very fine, or he has lost or is losing hair, it is a cause for concern for parents.

 Conditions such as ringworm, trichotillomania, traction alopecia, and diet can significantly influence how your child's hair looks at this time and how long it grows.

 There are different causes of children hair loss, such as scalp infections.
 In addition, there are other factors, such as endocrine, genetic, physical, and emotional.
 Let's look at these reasons below:

 · Seborrheic Dermatitis